ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 My first attempt represents the first time I've ever used these platforms.
 I found that Heroku has more UI clutter than the rest - mostly having to do with various options for increasing the price of the platform.
 I found the UI wasn't as intuitive for my goal - to deploy a Flask "Hello, world!" application to a website.

-Digital Oceans and CodeCapsules had a much more intuitive UI.
+Digital Oceans and CodeCapsules have a much more intuitive UI.
 However, Digital Oceans requires you to enter payment information upon account creation.
-Digital Oceans also took the longest time to deploy the application, which is reflected by it taking the longest time to get to production in both attempts.
+Digital Oceans also took the longest time to deploy the application, which is reflected by its higher time-to-production for each attempt.

 Because Heroku is more mature, it is hard to find an unused domain name.
 I attempted multiple names - CodeCapsules accepted my first Capsule name immediately.
 Digital Oceans doesn't let you enter your own domain name, unless you tinker in the settings.